dennissergeev/exoclimes_7_clouds/README.md

 This should generate matplotlib plot popups, as well as png files in the directory with the results.

-Parameters for each example can be modified in the parameters.yaml file.
+Parameters for each example can be modified in the parameters.yaml file - feel free to modify this to try out different scenarios.

 WARNING: examples 2 and 3 will take longer to calculate than 1, in the small amount of integration time used as the default here, you're unlikely to achieve a converged solution.